Pata Pata

 "Pata Pata" is an Afro-pop dance song popularized internationally by South African singer Miriam Makeba.
-"Pata Pata" is credited to Makeba and Jerry Ragovoy.
+Its composition is credited to Makeba and Jerry Ragovoy.
 Her most popular recording of "Pata Pata" was recorded and released in the United States in 1967.
 The song is considered by many to be Makeba's signature hit and it has since been recorded by many artists.

 Origins

 The song's title "Pata Pata" means "touch touch" in the Xhosa language, in which the song was originally written and sung.
 "Pata Pata" was also the name of a style of dance that was popular in the shebeens of Johannesburg's Townships in the mid-1950s.
 The dancer crouched before his partner and patted her body to the rhythm of the music as he rose up and she spun around, making hip circles.
 In another version of the dance,The male dancers stand in a row with their arms extended out to the front, palms to the floor, while the women pat each in turn in a manner resembling security search body-frisking, after which the men do the same to the women.Makeba's "Pata Pata" was not the only song inspired by the "Pata Pata" dance.
 Her "Pata Pata" melody was based on an instrumental "Phatha Phatha" by Shumi Ntutu and Isaac Nkosi, which was in turn based on "Noma Kumnyama" by Alson Mkhize.
 The popular 1956 "Ei Yow Phata Phata" by Dorothy Masuka was distinctly different from Makeba's, but in later years, Masuka made her own recording of the version made popular by Makeba.
 Masuka claimed that she herself had written it.